 Thanks to Rob in Canada for sending me the photo of his beautiful 823 which is shown above and on the Varieties page.
 (It's mine now!)

 |Kent 740||Kent 741||Kent 742||Kent 745 12-string|

 The 700-series guitars had all controls and pickups mounted on a faux-tortise shell pickguard.
 That makes it very easy to do any required work on the electronics.
-By contrast, On the 800-series (except for the violin-shaped bodies) the tone and volume control pots and the jack socket are mounted to the body, a three-way pickup switch, and a lead/rhythm slide switch are mounted to the pickguard; and the pickups are mounted to individual little mounting plates made of the faux-tortise shell material.
+By contrast, On the 800-series, with a couple of exceptions, the tone and volume control pots and the jack socket are mounted to the body, a three-way pickup switch, and a lead/rhythm slide switch are mounted to the pickguard; and the pickups are mounted to individual little mounting plates made of the faux-tortise shell material.